haeganm/SimonStratTerminal/README.md

 Past performance does not guarantee future results.
 All trading involves risk of loss.
 The authors and contributors are not responsible for any financial losses.
 Use at your own risk.

+Additionally, it is vital that you ensure the integrity of all math and data used - I am not perfect and this project likely includes potential mistakes or errors.
 ---

 ## Features